benhammondmusic/littlecabin/README.md

 - organizing your headings hierarchy (`<h1>`-`<h6>`); in general there should only by one `<h1>`, and all subheadings should be in order (e.g. don't skip `<h3>` by going directly from an `<h2>` to an `<h4>`)
 - ensuring the color contrast every bit of text and its background is high enough to be read

+## Testing

+This project was my first experience integrating unit testing.
+I utilized Django's existing `test.py` file and created class-based tests which extend the `TestCase` class.
+This allowed me to use methods such as `assertEquals`, `assertGreater`, `assertLess`, and `assertIn` to test the returned values from some of my more "pure" functions that were handling the business logic.
+The first places I've added tests were in functions that access external API services including fetching weather info and generating random user information as part of my demo feature.
+Adding tests is always important, but particularly for 3rd-party data such as an API call where one isn't in control of the response object and the structure or typing could change without warning.

+It became very clear in this process how important it is to keep your functions as small and focused as possible; in some cases it's difficult to add tests because my functions are too sprawling and touch too many parts of the code at once.
+My goal going forward will be to unitize the functions and write the tests alongside the functions, to keep ideas clear and extensible.

 ## Problems Solved

 > This Section will be formatted and split off into multiple blog posts and tweets in hopes of savings fellow devs and future me from making the same mistakes